Over 2,200+ pages in 22 languages!

 Research on Fetal Cells and Scleroderma

 Immunophenotyping of chimeric cells in localized scleroderma.
-We report that not only are chimeric cells present in affected localized scleroderma lesions but they also are more likely to be dendritic cells and B lymphocytes suggesting a role in the pathogenesis of localized scleroderma.
-PubMed.
-Rheumatology (Oxford).
-2006 Nov 4.
-(Also see: Causes of Morphea: Dendritic Cells)
+Not only are chimeric cells present in affected localized scleroderma lesions but they also are more likely to be dendritic cells and B lymphocytes suggesting a role in the pathogenesis of localized scleroderma.
+McNallan KT.
+PubMed, Rheumatology (Oxford).
+2007 Mar;46(3):398-402.
+(Also see: Causes of Morphea)

 Fetal Cells and Other Autoimmune Diseases